Blatt & Matonelli: Mosaic Morphologies

 Sirena Varma (she/her) is a multidisciplinary designer and visual artist.
 Informed by a background in architecture and an interdisciplinary approach, her expertise lies in graphics, exhibition design, and digital illustration.
 Driven by creative collaboration, she co-founded Twig, an interdisciplinary collaborative.
 Growing up in Lebanon, Sirena draws inspiration from her Lebanese, Palestinian, German, and Indian heritage.

 Sirena and Katherine’s collaborative work began organically, born out of a shared curiosity and desire to explore how interdisciplinary practice can exemplify our dedication to community care, and our cultural and creative expression.
-In addition, our shared activism for the Palestinian cause led us to work together on a project that unites Magan-djin creatives across our state to take actions of solidarity from within their practices for the Palestinian cause.
-Together with a wider collaborative, we organised, led, and curated an exhibition of over 200 creations that were offered from our community to aid Palestinian refugees arriving from Gaza.
+Their shared activism for the Palestinian cause brought them together to collaborate on a project that unites Magandjin-based creatives across the state in acts of solidarity through their artistic practices.
+Alongside a broader collective, they organised, led, and curated an exhibition featuring over 200 works, offered by the community in support of Palestinian refugees arriving from Gaza.

 Blatt & Matonelli: Mosaic Morphologies